 Pete was Inside Network’s resident reviewer for a little over a year.
 He reviewed Facebook games over at Inside Social Games and mobile (iOS and Android) games and apps at Inside Mobile Apps, both now folded into AdWeek’s SocialTimes blog network.
 He also compiled a weekly report for Inside Network’s metrics service AppData.

-In 2011, Pete covered the daily news on GamePro, which sadly died a death at the end of November 2011, but a number of his articles can still be found on its sister site PC World.
+In 2011, Pete covered the daily news for the legendary GamePro.
+Both the site and magazine sadly died a death at the end of November 2011, but a number of his articles can still be found on its sister site PC World.
 Check out this page for a link to some of his work.
-(Note: When scrolling to later pages, change the “%20” in the URL to a “-” otherwise you’ll just get everything by people whose first name is Pete.)

-Pete also wrote two preview features for the then-upcoming Xbox 360 game Crackdown 2.
+Pete also wrote two preview features of the then-upcoming Xbox 360 game Crackdown 2 for longstanding gaming mega-site IGN.
 Preparing these articles involved a visit to the developer, some hands-on time with the game and interviewing key members of the team.

 And in the early days of GOG.com, back when it was still called Good Old Games, Pete produced a number of promotional pieces for the site on various “hidden gems” in the digital distributor’s catalogue.
 Due to GOG.com’s site restructure, these articles come courtesy of the Internet Archive’s Wayback Machine.